-We will also look to work closely with both Supporters Direct and the Football Supporters Federation; supporting and collaborating on work across a range of issues including, but not limited to, safe standing, ticketing policies, access for fans with disabilities and stewarding.
+We work closely with, and we are a member of, the Football Supporters Association; supporting and collaborating on work across a range of issues at a national and European level.

-We expect to raise funds through a mixture of donations and fund raising events.
+We raise funds through a mixture of subscriptions, donations and fund raising events.

 With the money involved in football today it is obviously only an extreme situation that would result in the Trust being able to fully own the club and, like all fans, we would much prefer the situation (administration) that would most likely lead to this outcome did not arise!

 The aim is to increase the voice of supporters by continuing a collective engagement with the club and lobbying for fan consultation on relevant and pertinent issues that affect all relationships with the club.

 Additionally, support is growing across the political spectrum for the idea of independent and accountable directors on club boards, so it is important that we build a strong, high performing trust to ensure we are in a position to take advantage of this opportunity should it arise.

 We, of course, prioritise member feedback in dialogue with the club.
 A highly engaged membership is something we have continually strived for and, in many instances, have achieved with many members providing regular, in depth feedback to us.
 Becoming a member gives you the opportunity to have a direct input into decisions made by the club’s board, to pose specific questions in depth.